kirstenhumphreys/lightning-talk/readme.md

 ###What is Materialize?

-* "A modern responsive front-end framework based on Material Design"
+ "A modern responsive front-end framework based on Material Design"

 * Material Design is a design language that combines the classic principles of successful design along with innovation and technology.
 * Three Design Principles of Material:
 	* Material is the metaphor.
+		* Surfaces and edges of the material provide visual cues that are grounded in reality
+		* Realistic lighting shows seams, divides space, and indicates moving parts
 	* Bold, graphic, intentional.
+		* takes cues from contemporary architecture, road signs, pavement marking tape, and athletic courts.
+Color should be unexpected and vibrant.
 	* Motion provides meaning.
+		* Guided focus between views
+		* Hints at what will happen if a user completes a gesture
 * Created by four students at Carnegie Mellon University